maelaubert/VulkanSift/README.md

 ## Dependencies

 By default, VulkanSift doesn't have any dependency and load the Vulkan library  at runtime.
-If the Vulkan requirements are not met at runtime, the library setup calls will gracefully fail to let users to fall back to other SIFT implementations.
+If the Vulkan requirements are not met at runtime, the library setup calls will gracefully fail to let users fall back to other SIFT implementations.

 The library examples use [OpenCV](https://opencv.org/) to read image files and display results.